 Yaksha, named after celestial beings in Indian mythology, is a spectacular and colorful 7-day feast of music and dance hosted annually by Isha Foundation.
 Celebrated in the month of February, and attracting thousands of ardent spectators, Yaksha features musical concerts and dance by some of the greatest artistes in India.

-The Yaksha festival will begin on March 3rd, and continue for the next seven days, culminating on March 9th.
+The Yaksha festival this year will begin on March 4rth, and continue for the next three days, culminating on March 6th.
 Set amidst the scenic and powerful space of the Dhyanalinga Temple Complex, this year’s ensemble of performances include Carnatic and Hindustani music, Bharatanatyam, and the lilting instrumentals of the Sarod, Sitar and Violin.

 Free Entry.
 All Are Welcome